 United Methodist students attending Cornell may qualify for scholarship opportunities through the National Methodist Foundation or through the State organization.
 Please review the scholarship opportunities available for United Methodist students.

-Here are some other valuable resources found on the World Wide Web:
+Here are some other valuable resources:

 This free scholarship search offers access to an award database that contains more than 3 million scholarships worth over $16 billion.
 It is expanded and updated daily.
 Become a registered member and automatically be entered in a monthly $1000 scholarship drawing.